-How to Split PDFs Using JavaScript
+How to split PDFs using JavaScript

-Illustration: How to Split PDFs Using JavaScript
+How to split PDFs using JavaScript

 Splitting a PDF document is a common use case when working with PDFs and PDF forms because it enables logical archiving of information.
-Using a PDF splitting API will allow you to automate the process of splitting documents in your workflow.
+Using a PDF splitting API will enable you to automate the process of splitting documents in your workflow.

 A simple example would be a financial services company receiving a single PDF with clients’ personal and financial information, as well as a questionnaire they filled in.
 By integrating a PDF splitting API into the workflow, it’s easy to automatically split documents into logical parts that can be stored separately.